 GET is used to read data from a service, either as a set or as a unique record.
-Take for example this request:
+Take, for example, the following request:

 This will retrieve the user record with the id=123.
 It is up to the API to decide in what format to deliver the data, but in our case the data will be returned as JSON, something like: